t4n6a1ka/phantomJsWithAwsLambda/README.md

 npm install phantomjs --phantomjs_cdnurl=http://cnpmjs.org/downloads

-## Ideas
+## Ideas implemented in the code
-1. install phantom locally using NPM - this will install the phantomjs version for your OS into node_modules
+1. Install phantom locally using NPM - this will install the phantomjs version for your OS into node_modules
 2. Package for Lambda without the node_modules, then the node script will read from the disk, if node_modules does not exists then read it from the root of the package which will be setup for lambda